 The Head Gardener is Trevor Nicholson and he oversees the Lakeside Garden, the Himalayan Garden and the beautiful Walled Garden.
 On my visit, ethereal music added to the feeling of serenity in the Garden.

 The Woodland and Lakeside Walks are surfaced with gravel and some have natural steep gradients.
 Unfortunately the ferry across the lake is not suitable for wheelchair users.

 Henry Lascelles bought the land in 1738 using money from the West Indian sugar trade.
-Henry committed suicide in 1753 and in 1759 his son Edwin commissioned John Carr to replace the medieval Gawthorpe Hall with a new house renamed Harewood House.
+Henry committed suicide in 1753 and in 1759 his son Edwin commissioned John Carr to replace the medieval Gawthorpe Hall.
+Excavation work to the foundations of the Hall can be seen in the field to the left of the Bird Garden.
+The new house was renamed Harewood House.
 Edwin also instructed ‘Capability’ Brown to create the landscape park with the Y-shaped lake.